Daphnia: Ecology and behaviour

-Daphnia spp. are typically filter feeders, ingesting mainly unicellular algae and various sorts of organic detritus including protists and bacteria Beating of the legs produces a constant current through the carapace, which brings such material into the digestive tract.
+Daphnia spp. are typically filter feeders, ingesting mainly unicellular algae and various sorts of organic detritus including protists and bacteria.
+Beating of the legs produces a constant current through the carapace, which brings such material into the digestive tract.
 The trapped food particles are formed into a food bolus which then moves down the digestive tract until voided through the anus located on the ventral surface of the terminal appendage.
 The second and third pairs of legs are used in the organisms' filter-feeding, ensuring large, unabsorbable particles are kept out, while the other sets of legs create the stream of water rushing into the organism.

 Swimming is powered mainly by the second set of antennae, which are larger in size than the first set.
 The action of this second set of antennae is responsible for the jumping motion.

-Daphnia spp. are known to show behavioral changes or modifications to their morphology in the presence of predator kairomones (chemical signals), including larger size at hatching, increased bulkiness, and the development of “neck-teeth".
-For example, juveniles of D. pulex have a larger size after hatching, along with developing neck-teeth at the back of the head, when in the presence of Chaoborus kairomones.
+Daphnia spp. are known to show behavioral changes or modifications to their morphology in the presence of predator kairomones (chemical signals), including larger size at hatching, increased bulkiness, and the development of "neck-teeth".
+For example, juveniles of D. pulex and D. magna have a larger size after hatching, along with developing neck-teeth at the back of the head, when in the presence of Chaoborus kairomones.
 These morphological defenses have shown to reduce mortality due to Chaoborus predation, which is a gape-limited predator.
 Chitin-related genes (deacetylases) are thought to play an important part in the expression/development of these morphological defenses in Daphnia.
 Chitin-modifying enzymes (chitin deacetylases) have been shown to catalyse the N-deacetylation of chitin to influence the protein-binding affinity of these chitin filaments.
+In case of D. magna it was shown that the response to different kairomones also differ: While the presence of fish kairomones up-regulated one specific gene in the folding of proteins, whereas Chaoborus kairomone down-regulated the same gene.
+Based on this the response is a reduction of size at first reproduction in response to kairomones from fish whereas it shows increased size when confronted with larvae of Chaoborus.
+With the same publication it was shown that genes for glyceraldehyde 3-phosphate dehydrogenase and ubiquitin conjugating enzyme were up-regulated in the presence of microcystins in the food of D. magna and with this the enzymes of glycolysis and protein catabolism are significantly upgregulated when daphnids ingest these toxins.